akabekobeko/examples-electron/electron-starter/README.md

 npm run release:pack-linux
 ```

-* It is also will be skipped by running the `release:mac` or `release:pack-osx` in the Windows environment.
+It is also will be skipped by running the `release:mac` or `release:pack-mac` in the Windows environment.

 ### Package for Windows in macOS